d-smith/go-training/idiomatic-go.md

 * Struct literal declaration - only include the fields that you are initializing to non-zero values.
 * Leverage constants of a kind
+* For-range : idiomatic way to iterate through an array or a slice
 * Go build, golint, go vet